Tamil (Hi-)Stories from India and the World

 8 October 2022 - 7 May 2023

 The exhibition shows the history and present of Tamil culture.
 Over 80 million people in India, Sri Lanka and other parts of the world identify themselves as Tamils: They share the same language, Tamil, which originated in southern India.
 The exhibition seeks to bring their history and stories to life in a variety of ways, as different people share their narratives about Tamil cultures and identities.
-They talk about social movements, performing and visual arts, aspects of everyday culture and religious diversity.
+Tamil social movements, performing and visual arts, aspects of everyday culture and religious diversity are presented from different perspectives.
 The exhibition features archaeological objects from the Caṅkam period, a selection of bronzes from the time of the Cōḻa dynasty (9th-13th centuries), as well as works by artists of the Madras Art Movement from the second half of the 20th century.
-With the caste-crossing Bhakti mysticism of the Middle Ages, the "Dravidian Movement" of the 20th century or the struggle of the Liberation Tigers of Tamil Eelam for an own Tamil state in Sri Lanka, which lasted until 2009, social aspects of cultural history are also illuminated.
+With the cross-caste Bhakti mysticism of the Middle Ages, the "Dravidian Movement" of the 20th century or the struggle of the Liberation Tigers of Tamil Eelam for an independent Tamil state in Sri Lanka, which lasted until 2009, social aspects of cultural history are also illuminated.

 The exhibition also allows visitors to experience the great religious diversity that exists in southern India.
 In addition to elegant statues from Cōḻa temples, a village shrine to the god Aiyanar, and the construction of colorful Kolu figures, historically significant objects from the heyday of Buddhism and Jainism are also on display.
 Muslim and Christian culture were also present in the south of India at an early stage and had a weighty influence on Tamil culture and art.
 For example, the Sufi order, established by Muslim traders, was very popular because of its intensive exchange with Hindu spirituality.
 Shrines over the graves of famous Sufis, known as dargahs, developed into transreligious pilgrimage sites for Hindus, Muslims and Christians.